PrismLibrary/Prism-Documentation/docs/wpf/view-composition.md

 #### View Discovery

-In view discovery, you set up a relationship in the **RegionViewRegistry** between a region's name and the type of a view.
-When a region is created, the region looks for all the **ViewTypes** associated with the region and automatically instantiates and loads the corresponding views.
+In view discovery, you set up a relationship in the ```RegionViewRegistry``` between a region's name and the type of a view.
+When a region is created, the region looks for all the ```ViewTypes``` associated with the region and automatically instantiates and loads the corresponding views.
 Therefore, with view discovery, you do not have explicit control over when the views that correspond to a region are loaded and displayed.

 #### View Injection

 In view injection, your code obtains a reference to a region, and then programmatically adds a view into it.
 Typically, this is done when a module initializes or as a result of a user action.
-Your code will query a **RegionManager** for a specific region by name and then inject views into it.
+Your code will query a ```RegionManager``` for a specific region by name and then inject views into it.
 With view injection, you have more control over when views are loaded and displayed.
 You also have the ability to remove views from the region.
 However, with view injection, you cannot add a view to a region that has not yet been created.

 #### Navigation

-The Prism Library 4.0 contains Navigation APIs.
+The Prism Library 7.1 contains Navigation APIs.
 The Navigation APIs simplify the view injection process by allowing you to navigate a region to an URI.
 The Navigation API instantiates the view, adds it to the region, and then activates it.
 Additionally, the Navigation API allows navigating back to a previously created view contained in a region.
-For more information about the Navigation APIs, see [Navigation](Navigation.md).
+For more information about the Navigation APIs, see [Navigation](region-navigation/Navigation.md).

 #### When to Use View Discovery vs. View Injection